enessyarali/Easy-Warehouse/DesignDocument.md

 Insert a new SKU in the database.

     Void insertSKUitem (skuitem :SKUitem)
-Insert a new SKUitem in the database.
+Insert a new SKUitem in the database with Available equals to false.

     Void insertPosition (position :Position)
 Insert a new Position in the database.